 Are you planning to apply for funding for your patent work through a patent voucher?
 Get our best tips for the application process.
 The patent voucher scheme is a very popular offer from the Danish government, which gives companies the opportunity to apply for funding to cover the costs related to a patent application.

-In addition to being a popular initiative, the patent voucher is also a unique offer for smaller companies, emphasizes our Patent Attorney Annette Sørensen:
+In addition to being a popular initiative, the patent voucher is also a unique offer for smaller companies, emphasizes our European Patent Attorney Annette Sørensen:

 – The patent voucher is a great opportunity for small businesses.
 Most other support and funding schemes are connected to research, and you rarely have the option to spend the money directly on patent-related work.
 The expenses related to patenting can be very costly, so getting some of it covered is much appreciated for many smaller companies.